-Your practitioner will explain to you how erections work (in terms that you will understand).
-He will explain why yours may not be working.
+A member of our team will explain to you, in terms that you will understand, how erections work and why yours may not be working.

 Your practitioner will perform a focused physical examination on your penis and testes.
-This evaluation does not substitute for a regular (general) physical examination.
+(This evaluation does not substitute for a general physical examination).

-Your practitioner will usually measure the threshold for perceiving vibration of your penis (biothesiometry) as well as perform specialized testing to assess the function of your penis.
+A member of our team will perform a simple, completely painless test that measures how sensitive your penis is to vibration (biothesiometry) as well as perform specialized testing to assess the function of your penis.
 This may include:

 - An ultrasound to measure the blood flow through the penis.